Skip to main content

 • AI agent integration via CLI and MCP server

-• Intelligent discovery — find nodes and workflows by describing what you need
+• Discovery — find nodes and workflows by describing what you need

 • Template variables — connect node outputs to inputs